Robert Richard Hieronimus: The Woodstock bus

 Musician Bob Grimm beside the Woodstock VW "Light", painted by Hieronimus.

-Hieronimus sits down for an interview with a film crew from Brazil.

 Hieronimus's most famous artcar, the Volkswagen bus "Light" (better known as "the Woodstock bus"), was photographed by the Associated Press and Rolling Stone at the original 1969 Woodstock, and is still seen today regularly reprinted in media all over the world.
 A diecast model of Hieronimus’s painted Woodstock bus was produced by Sunstar Diecast in 2009 in recognition of Woodstock's 40th anniversary.

 Spray Filmes of São Paulo, Brazil came to Owings Mills, Maryland to make a short film about Hieronimus and his iconic "Woodstock Bus".
 Spray Filmes was hired by Volkswagen in Brazil and the PR firm ALMA BBDO to create and present awards to people around the world that they determined had the most touching stories related to the classic VW Kombi bus.
 At the end of this short video interviewing Hieronimus about his Woodstock Bus and presenting him with the customized Kombi-shaped sketchpad and art kit is the thank-you artwork that Hieronimus made for Kombi that the film crew then took to the Woodstock Museum in Bethel and donated to them.

 This summer, these filmmakers and PR company were honored as their Goodbye Kombi ad campaign received at least seven Lion Awards, including two golds, at the Cannes Lions International Festival of Creativity, the world's most renowned advertising festival.